PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/about-msal-browser.md

 # Using MSAL Browser in your JavaScript applications

-The MSAL library for JavaScript enables client-side JavaScript applications to authenticate users using [Azure AD](/entra/identity-platform/vv2-overview.md) work and school accounts (AAD), Microsoft personal accounts (MSA) and social identity providers like Facebook, Google, LinkedIn, Microsoft accounts, etc. through [Azure AD B2C](/azure/active-directory-b2c/active-directory-b2c-overview.md#identity-providers) service.
+The MSAL library for JavaScript enables client-side JavaScript applications to authenticate users using [Microsoft Entra ID](/entra/identity-platform/vv2-overview.md) work and school accounts, Microsoft personal accounts (MSA) and social identity providers like Facebook, Google, LinkedIn, Microsoft accounts, etc. through [Azure AD B2C](/azure/active-directory-b2c/active-directory-b2c-overview.md#identity-providers) service.
 It also enables your app to get tokens to access [Microsoft Cloud](https://www.microsoft.com/enterprise) services such as [Microsoft Graph](https://graph.microsoft.io).

 The `@azure/msal-browser` package uses the [`@azure/msal-common` package](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-common) as a dependency to enable authentication in JavaScript Single-Page Applications without backend servers.
 This version of the library uses the OAuth 2.0 Authorization Code Flow with PKCE and does NOT support the implicit flow.